HaloSara121/halo-pizzashop/README.md

 ![https://i.imgur.com/KkQNZOn.gif](https://i.imgur.com/KkQNZOn.gif)

 ## Description
 This project is a dashboard for managing restaurants.
-You can organize all of your recived orders, your month reveneu and even your canceled order, and easily see metrics in nice charts <br/>
+You can organize all of your received orders, your monthly revenue, and even your canceled orders, and easily see metrics in nice charts. <br/>

 ## Technologies
 - React